robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 ---
 class: middle

-# Building Abstractions
+## Building Abstractions for .orange[Weaknesses]
-- Examine commonalities and differences in .red[mistakes]
+Examine commonalities and differences in mistakes

 --

-## Leads to useful analysis
+### Leads to useful analysis
-- Which class of weaknesses to address first?
+- Which class of mistakes to address first?
-- What are the related weaknesses in an attack vector?
+- What are the related mistakes in an attack vector?
 - What are the known/reusable mitigations?

 ---